magmeghamsh/Micro-Services/README.md

 2. _Currency conversion service:_ The request call is initiated here, this in turn sends the request to currency exchange service
 3. _Configuration service:_ This service has all the configurations of the above 2 applications.

+# Tech Stack Used in Micro-Services:

+Spring Cloud
+Feign